Electronic invoicing and e-reporting obligations

 X

-The tax authorities have also set a timetable specifying the frequency and deadlines for sending invoices to the Public Billing Portal (PPF).
-Please note that only Partner Dematerialization Platforms (PDP) will be authorized to transmit e-reports to the PPF.
+The tax authority has also established a schedule specifying the frequency and deadlines for submitting reports to the Public Invoicing Portal (PPF).
+It should be noted that only Authorized Platforms (PA) will be authorized to submit e-reports to the PPF.

 frequency & timing of e-reporting